GSA/idmanagement.gov/_implement/yubikey-guide.md

 3. Click the checkbox to Agree to the Terms & Conditions and then click Sign In.

-4. Note: Session cookies from a previous authentication may remain valid and CMS IDM may not prompt you to re-authenticate after login.
+4. Note - Session cookies from a previous authentication may remain valid and CMS IDM may not prompt you to re-authenticate after login.
 In this circumstance, click your Name in the top right-hand corner to expand the drop-down list and click Log Out to return to the Sign In screen.
 ![Figure 23]({{site.baseurl}}/assets/okta/p3fig23-ux-mac-setup.jpg)

 5. MFA Challenge with Security Key